 The university provides all students and employees with a photo ID access card which grants students access to appropriate buildings, dining services, McMillen Library, and certain labs on campus through an automated card access system.
-ID access cards are encoded with permissions specific to individual needs.
+ID access cards are encoded with permissions specific to individual needs that have been approved by the department of safety and security.
 These access cards are not to be loaned or used by anyone other than the owner.
 If an ID card is used by a person other than the pictured student, the card will be deactivated and presumed lost.
 To reactivate the card, the student to which the card was issued must bring the card to the associate vice president-student services for reactivation, and a \$20 charge will be levied to the student for a violation of the policy.
 Students are encouraged to report lost or stolen ID cards to Safety and Security immediately.
 In addition, the photos used for university student ID cards are the property of the university and of the student depicted.
 Unauthorized use of university ID photographs without the expressed permission from the depicted student or the university is prohibited.